 Introduction

-The TTR project was launched with the goal of facilitating the efficient and timely allocation of rail infrastructure capacity.
-It aims to increase both the quality and quantity of international rail traffic while also providing the flexibility required by the market to support a greater modal shift to rail.
-To ensure the successful implementation of the new capacity management system, it became evident that certain measures were necessary to prevent the inefficient use of rail capacity by all involved stakeholders.
+In order to ensure the successful implementation of the new capacity management system under the Timetable and Capacity Redesign Programme (TTR) project, it became evident that certain measures were necessary to prevent the inefficient use of rail capacity by all involved stakeholders.
 Specifically, inefficiencies arise due to:

 - Unstable or excessively short-term planning of infrastructure availability, leading to changes in already allocated capacity.